WillOram/cyber-incident-management/README.md

 2. Limit the attacker's ability to regain access to the environment

-3. Limit the ability of the attacker to operate within the environment and achieve their objectivities
+3. Limit the ability of the attacker to operate within the environment and achieve their objectives